fommil/fpmortals/manuscript/complete.md

 A typical pattern to follow is to extend the typeclass that we wish to derive, and put the Shapeless code on its companion.
-This gives us an implicit scope that the compiler can search with without requiring the user to provide complex imports
+This gives us an implicit scope that the compiler can search without requiring complex imports

 {lang="text"}
 ~~~~~~~~